Dallas Public Library: Historic Documents

+Makerspaces

+The J. Erik Jonsson Central Library also has three makerspaces, called Creative Spaces, that serve a different creative endeavor: storytelling, fiber arts, and preservation.
+The Story Center on the 3rd floor is a studio with equipment for storytelling in all its forms: recording a podcast, making movies, or digital creation.
+The Fiber Arts Workroom on the 4th floor offers equipment to help people of all skill levels bring their ideas into finished projects.
+The Heritage Lab on the 8th floor contains digitization tools to make copies of irreplaceable photos, home movies, documents, slides and audio cassettes.
+In 2024, D Magazine named Dallas Public Library best arts incubator in the city.

+Services

+GED and Citizenship classes are available throughout the year in English and Spanish through the Adult Learning program.
+In person and online English classes are also available.

+Job application, search, and resume help is available through the library's Career Launch Pad service.
+The service is available at all Dallas Public Library locations except for Bookmarks.

+Notary services are offered at no charge at several locations.

 History

 In 1899, the idea to create a free public library in Dallas was conceived by the Dallas Federation of Women's Clubs, led by president Mrs. Henry (May Dickson) Exall.
 She helped raise US$11,000 from gifts from public school teachers, local businessmen, and Alfred Horatio Belo of The Dallas Morning News.

 The library became a reality when Mrs. Exall requested and received a US$50,000 grant from philanthropist and steel giant Andrew Carnegie to construct the first library building in Dallas.
 On October 22, 1901, the Carnegie library opened at the corner of Harwood and Commerce streets with a head librarian, three assistants, and 9,852 volumes.
 The first story held the entire collection; the second floor held the Carnegie Hall auditorium and an Art Room.
 The art room was the first public art gallery in Dallas and eventually became what is known today as the Dallas Museum of Art.

 An Oak Cliff branch opened in 1914 to serve the citizens of the area, annexed into Dallas in 1903.
 Four more branches opened in the 1930s including the Paul Lawrence Dunbar Library, which was the first to serve the African American population of Dallas.
 This began under the director of Cleora Clanton.

 In World War II, the library was fully established as a War Information Center.
 By 1950, the library resources and facilities were stretched to the limit, so supporters formed an auxiliary organization called the Friends of the Dallas Public Library to lobby for better library services.

 By the 1950s, the Carnegie Library was badly deteriorating and overcrowded, and a new modern library was built on the same site.
 During construction, the Library was housed temporarily on the mezzanine of Union Station.
 The new building, now known as Old Dallas Central Library, had room for over 400,000 volumes and opened in 1954.